Women's Basketball, Basketball, Sports

 Five minutes later, T’yana Todd, who went on to score a team-leading 18 points in the game, delivered a clutch jumper for the Eagles, bringing the score to a 13–12 BC lead.

-After earning 10 rebounds and maintaining an 18–17 lead over the Irish at the conclusion of the first frame, the Eagles were on pace for a possible upset.
+After earning 10 rebounds and maintaining an 18–17 lead over the Irish to conclude the first frame, the Eagles were on pace for an upset.

-But BC’s hopes of an upset collapsed quite quickly in the last few minutes of the second quarter.
-The Eagles were ultimately unable to put the pieces together, as Notre Dame (17–2, 8–0 Atlantic Coast) cruised by BC (12–9, 3–5) with a 89–63 win.
+But BC’s hopes of an upset quickly collapsed in the last few minutes of the second quarter.
+The Eagles were ultimately unable to put the pieces together, as Notre Dame (17–2, 8–0 Atlantic Coast) cruised by BC (12–9, 3–5) with an 89–63 win.

 “I thought in the first quarter, we almost just traded baskets with them, but we were making shots,” BC head coach Joanna Bernabei-McNamee said.
 “We were finishing around the basket.
 I just think the difference between that, even the first half, minus three minutes of the first half, we made shots.
 In the second half, we seemed like we couldn’t find the bottom of the net.
-I then think we started mentally pressing, like, ‘Man, we gotta make this.
-We got to do something.’
-And I think when you start playing basketball like that, it’s never going to look good, and it’s never going to really be in your favor.”
+I then think we started mentally pressing, like, ‘Man, we gotta make this.’

 After Notre Dame snuck to a 19–18 lead over BC off a Maddy Westbeld layup 23 seconds into the second frame, the Fighting Irish took the reins and never looked back.